 Pasta is a convenient and filling meal, but some types of pasta provide empty carbs, meaning that they offer very little nutritional value alongside the calories.
-As people’s understanding of carbohydrates, gluten, and the glycemic index (GI) grows, they may wonder: is pasta healthy?
+Pasta-based meals can be healthful with the right portion sizes and sauces or toppings.

 Pasta is an enormously popular food.
 According to the National Pasta Association, the average person in the United States eats 20 pounds (lb) of pasta every year.